prayagupa/prayagupa/README.md

 Hi, I am Prayag!

-I work a Senior Software Engineer.
+I work as a Staff Software Engineer.

 I have interest in **Microservice architecture**, Database design, Programming (java), High availability and scaling, Discipline and Human behaviour